 For over 30 years, the OLNC has sought community-based solutions to problems.
-Neighborhood leaders have fought urban blight, leading to rejuvenated communities.
+Neighborhood leaders have fought urban blight leading to rejuvenated communities.
 Today, the national preservation district of Old Louisville boasts the largest contiguous collection of Victorian mansions in the United States.
 Together we advocate for historic preservation, plant trees, work in a community garden, serve as good stewards of Central Park, work on zoning issues, establish neighborhood watch programs, put on free concerts in Central Park, give to the most vulnerable in our community, and support our local businesses.
 Yet, we are always striving to do more.

 Old Louisville’s commitment to the arts is unparalleled.
 The Old Louisville Neighborhood Council now produces Old Louisville LIVE, a series of seven free arts performances in Central Park showcasing an eclectic array of artists, from hip hop to the Louisville Ballet.
 The St. James Court Art Show has grown from a sidewalk display of art on clotheslines to one of the nation’s largest outdoor art shows drawing 300,000 people each October.
 We are home to the Kentucky Shakespeare Festival in Central Park every summer.
 The Garvin Gate Blues Festival is now one of the most prestigious blues festivals between Chicago and Mississippi.
 And, Springfest is a lively Toonerville neighborhood street fest of music, food and fun.
 All of these events depend on an army of volunteers!
 We believe the arts foster the best sense of community.

 The gateway to Old Louisville is the Historic Old Louisville Visitors Center in Central Park.
-We offer historic architectural tours, educational seminars, and enrichment tours such as the Old Louisville Mansions Tour and the Holiday Home Tour and the Victorian Tales of Terror.
-We proudly promote the Hidden Treasures Garden Tour.
+We offer guided historic architectural tours, educational seminars, and enrichment tours such as the Old Louisville Mansions Tour and the Holiday Home Tour and Victorian Tales of Terror.

 To advocate, promote, and protect Old Louisville’s historic architecture and streetscapes within a diverse neighborhood of residents and businesses while advancing artistic and cultural events to build community.